1 in 8

 Sapir Mashiach graduated from Muhlenberg College cum laude with a bachelor’s degree in Neuroscience and a minor in Public Health.
 Sapir has a keen gravitation towards knowledge and has conducted research on the neuropharmacological basis of anxiety in a neuroscience lab at Muhlenberg College.
 Sapir also volunteered at a domestic violence shelter to advocate for victims of domestic violence.
 With her passion in medicine and in helping women, Sapir established this organization.
 She is driven to help others and aspiring to become a committed physician in the future.

-Elad Mashiach graduated from New York University cum laude with a bachelor’s degree in Neuroscience and a minor in Chemistry.
+Currently a third year medical student at RWJMS, Elad Mashiach graduated from New York University cum laude with a bachelor’s degree in Neuroscience and a minor in Chemistry.
 Elad used his innovative and inquisitive background to establish this organization and give back to others.
 Elad is a has done research on Hemangioblastoma and Glioblastoma Multiforme brain tumors at NYU Langone Hospital.
-Elad is currently pursuing a master's degree in Biotechnology from Johns Hopkins University and intends to enroll in medical schools in the future.
+Elad also pursued a master's degree in Biotechnology from Johns Hopkins University.

-Rivkie Zeidman is currently a senior at Barnard College of Columbia University studying psychology.
+Rivkie Zeidman graduated from Barnard College of Columbia University with a degree in psychology.
 By partnering with Sharsheret, an organization that aims to support young women and their families affected by breast or ovarian cancer, Rivkie hopes to educate students about the importance of understanding one's familial health history and seeking out counsel from medical professionals when certain factors present themselves.
-Rivkie is also part of a research team at Mount Sinai Hospital studying the impact of comorbidities on cancer survivors.
-Rivkie intends to attend medical school in 2019 with the goal of specializing in GYN oncology.
+Rivkie also worked apart of a research team at Mount Sinai Hospital studying the impact of comorbidities on cancer survivors.